 The Company derecognizes financial liabilities only when its obligations under the financial liabilities are discharged, cancelled, or expired.
-The difference between the carrying amount of the financial liability derecognized and the consideration paid and payable, including any non-cash assets transferred, or liabilities assumed, is recognized in the consolidated statements of income (loss) and comprehensive income (loss).
+The difference between the carrying amount of the financial liability derecognized and the consideration paid and payable, including any non-cash assets transferred, or liabilities assumed, is recognized in the consolidated statements of (loss) income and comprehensive (loss) income.